mironside/mironside.github.io-hugo/content/post/2015-12-14-compile-time-string-hashing.md

 }
 {{< /highlight >}}

-C++11 added constexpr functions which can execute at compile-time but C++11 constexprs do not allow loops (C++14 does).
-The djb function must be rewritten as recursive to satisfy the constexpr constraint.
+In C++11, `constexpr` can be used to denote that a function can be evaluated at compile time.
+But `constexpr` also has certain constraints which disallow looping and multiple return statements.  hash can be rewritten as a recursive function to satisfy these `constexpr` constraints.

 {{< highlight cpp >}}
-inline constexpr uint32_t hash(const char *str, uint32_t hash=5381)
+constexpr uint32_t hash(const char *str, uint32_t hash=5381)
 {
     return *str == 0 ? hash : hash(str + 1, hash * 33 + *str);
 }
 {{< /highlight >}}

-The constexpr can now be called to hash a string literal.
-However, assembly output shows the constexpr is still generating a runtime function call.
+Now the constexpr hash function can be called to hash a string literal.
+This does not guaruntee it is evaluated at compile-time.
+In fact, assembly output shows the constexpr still generates a runtime function call.

 {{< highlight cpp >}}
 uint32_t sid = hash("this is a string test!");